 The organisational structures and curricula in School and College are designed to meet the needs of learners and are as personalised as resources allow.
 Class sizes are maintained at a small size, with an ideal maximum of 12 pupils on the school site for MLD classes (lower for classes with a designation of SLD profile pupils), and 13 on the college site (lower for pupils with an SLD profile), with learning support provided depending on the needs of specific groups.
 The school has a staffing ratio of between 2 to 3 adults per group, whereas the College has a ratio of 1.5/2 adults per group.
 No students receive 1:1 support unless they have a specific impairment and are unable to be included effectively across the curriculum without.
+The resources for this are agreed through the Local Authority.

-Groups from Year 9 up to Y13 are ability grouped for both Maths and English in order to ensure that all learners needs can be met, should that be for highly intensive pre-literacy/ numeracy development or for the preparation for formal accreditation.
+pupils from Year 10 up to Y13 are ability grouped for both Maths and English in order to ensure that all learners needs can be met, should that be for highly intensive pre-literacy/ numeracy development or for the preparation for formal accreditation.